-9.02.3 DOCTOR OF BUSINESS ADMINISTRATION
+9.02.4 DOCTOR OF BUSINESS AMINISTRATION

-The Doctor of Business Administration degree prepares leaders to serve in today's dynamic organizations.
+Program Objective: The Doctor of Business Administration degree prepares leaders to serve in today's dynamic organizations.
 Students will gain the knowledge, skills, and tools necessary to lead their organizations through complex changes in our global society by continually transforming their organizations through developing people and processes and implementing strategic initiatives to maintain a competitive advantage.
 The Doctoral Degree program incorporates a protocol of dissertation work, a research proposal, and a dissertation thesis.
 Progress through the program will be developed by connections between learning and planned career tasks, applying theories to leadership challenges at the students' organization.
 Dissertation work will identify a specific organizational challenge.
 Once data is gathered related to your identified problem, the student will analyze the data, considering related literature on the topic.
 The student will identify solutions to address the core issue of research based on new insights and ideas.
-Through this process, the student will demonstrate the ability to generate, and transform organizational leadership knowledge.
+Through this process, the student will demonstrate the ability to generate and transform organizational leadership knowledge.

 - Discuss and contrast business issues and trends and analyze how to conduct business research in new global contexts. - Analyze, compare, and evaluate advanced knowledge and competencies considering the latest academic business theories, new technological tools, financial analysis, and the use of operations research in the global field of business administration. - Explain and apply effective research skills including formulation of research problems; integration of previous publications into an appropriate literature review; design of a research study; data analysis; and an ability to summarize and present the results. - Generate and assess the ethical and social obligations and responsibilities of business for the purpose of responsible management. - Discuss and combine the integration of business and non-business disciplines to generate novel ideas, strategies, and practical approaches to address the business problems faced by senior management in organizations. - Evaluate complex industry challenges using the framework of industry rules and regulations to prescribe conclusions in real world environments. - Analyze and develop techniques and ethical methods of business intelligence to overcome competitive barriers. - Analyze and develop knowledge management principles and research methods in leading organizations in the world market. - Complete final thesis such as a research study, presenting detailed results and analyses.
-Present a careful synthesis and evaluation of the work done and the findings obtained and project where future investigations lines may be.
+Present careful synthesis and evaluation of the work done and the findings obtained and project where future investigations lines may be.

-Total Number of Semester Credit Hours:60Credential awarded:Doctor
+Total Number of Semester Credit Hours: 60

+Credential awarded: Doctor

 Course Number Course Title Semester Credit

 Core Courses (21 Credits)

 DBA 8000 Issues and Trends in Business 3.0

 DBA 8001 Leadership to Shape the Future 3.0

-DBA 8002 Creating and Leading in Effective Organizati on 3.0
+DBA 8002 Creating and Leading in Effective Organizat ion 3.0

-DBA 8003 Knowledge Management and Intellectual Cap oital 3.0
+DBA 8003 Knowledge Mgmt. and Intellectual Capital 3.0

+DBA 8004 Organizational Theories and Processes 3.0

 DBA 8005 Economic and Competitive Intelligence 3.0

-DBA 8006 Theoretical Foundations of Macroeconomics 3.0
+DBA 8006 Theoretical Foundations of Macroeconomics s3.0

-DBA 8007 Organizational Theories and Processes 3.0

-Research Courses (24 Credits)
+DDD 0000 Research Courses (24 Credits) 6.0

 DBR 9008 Information Search for Research 6.0

 DBR 9009 Design and Research Methodologies 6.0

 DBR 9010 Applied Statistics in Research 6.0

 DBR 9011 Collection and Analysis of Research Data 6.0

 Dissertation (15 Credits)

 DBD 9012 Dissertation Project 3.0

 DBD 9013 Dissertation Proposal 6.0

-DBD 9015 Dissertation Applied Research 6.0
+DBD 9014 Dissertation Applied Research 6.0

-9.02.4 DOCTOR OF EDUCATION
+9.02.5 DOCTOR OF EDUCATION